tnharding/GoExercism/README.md

-This repository will contain solutions written in the Go language for Project Euler problems.
+This repository will contain programming solutions written in the Go language.